Officer-involved shootings hit too close to home for mother of fallen officer: ‘It’s amazing how quickly your heart sinks again’

-SALT LAKE CITY, Utah (ABC4 News) – Getting the phone call that your loved one has been shot is not one that’s easy to take in.
-And even in the years to come, hearing news of other officer involved shootings – like Saturdays – is tough.
+SALT LAKE CITY (ABC4) – Getting the phone call that your loved one has been shot is not one that’s easy to take in.
+And even in the years to come, hearing news of other officer-involved shootings – like Saturday’s – is tough.

-“My other son’s a police officer, I wanted to make sure he’s okay,” Brotherson said.
+“My other son’s a police officer, I wanted to make sure he’s okay,” Brotherson says.

 Her other son, Cody Brotherson, was an officer too.